joshuaedelstein15/Phase1_Project/README.md

 Now let's check if there is any correlation between the length of the movie and its overall rating, and graph the distribution on a scatter plot.

-With a value of -.02 the relationship is basically non existant.
+With a value of -.02 the relationship is basically non existent.
 This is illustrated in the graph, which looks similar to a rain cloud in that there seems to be no recognizable place to put a best fit line

 We will move on and break all the movies up by our five main genres.
 Then we will select only the average rating column from each row.